Your team has painstakingly developed something that will help a lot of people. You’ve researched, designed, tested, and produced it.

 The 6 Dimensions of Experience

-The big challenge has been that the most important types of eGains and eCosts are generally ignored.
-And, if they are considered, people don’t recognize that how important they are.
+Unfortunately, the most important types of eGains and eCosts are generally underappreciated.
+If they’re considered at all, people don’t recognize how critically important they are.

-To help solve this problem, we introduced the “6 Dimensions of Experience”, a simple model in plain English that makes it easy to be systematic with eROI analysis.
+To help solve this problem, we introduced the “6 Dimensions of Experience”, a simple model in plain English that makes it easy to systematically perform an eROI analysis.

 The 6 Dimensions of Experience are Mental, Emotional, Physical, Social, Material, and Temporal.